sainivaibhav742/ai-resume-screener/README.md

 - **Continuous Improvement**: Dynamic profiles that evolve, not static PDFs
 - **Network Effects**: Better candidates → Better for recruiters → More jobs → Better for candidates

-## 🎭 Two Portals, One Intelligence
+## 🎭 Three Portals, One Intelligence

 ### 👤 Candidate Portal - Build Your Career